clij/clij2-docs/reference_voronoiOctagon.md

 ## voronoiOctagon
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Takes a binary image and dilates the regions using a octagon shape until the touch.
-The pixels where  the regions touched are afterwards returned as binary image which cooresponds to the Voronoi diagram.
+Takes a binary image and dilates the regions using a octagon shape until they touch.

+The pixels where  the regions touched are afterwards returned as binary image which corresponds to the Voronoi diagram.

+### voronoiOctagon often followes after
+* <a href="reference_thresholdOtsu">thresholdOtsu</a> (2)

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_voronoiOctagon(Image input, Image destination);
+Ext.CLIJ2_voronoiOctagon(Image input, ByRef Image destination);
 ```